How to Analyze Your Swing at Home: A Comprehensive Guide

 How to Record Your Golf Swing Correctly

 Before you start analyzing, you need a good video.
+Here are some basic tips:

 Place the camera at hip height